Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Results

 In 7965-1902 and 12514-3792, the starburst in the central regions contributed a lower stellar mass fraction ($f_\mathrm{burst}$) than those in the outer regions, while the opposite is observed in 12067-3701.
 However, due to the higher stellar mass surface density in the centre of all three galaxies, all central regions formed higher total stellar masses during their starbursts compared to their outer regions (surface density of burst mass panel in Figs. \ref{fig:results_7965}, \ref{fig:results_12067} and \ref{fig:results_12514}).

 As shown in the top sections of Figs. \ref{fig:results_7965}, \ref{fig:results_12067} and \ref{fig:results_12514}, we observe discontinuities in the radial trends of some stellar properties, particularly strongly in 12514-3702 (burst mass fraction in 7965-1902; $\tau_{1/2}$ in 12067-3701; burst age, burst mass fraction and $\tau_{1/2}$ in 12514-3702).
 Therefore, we consider the central and outer starbursts in all three galaxies to be distinct episodes of increases in star formation (see also Fig. \ref{fig:justify_tburst_gradient}).
+We mark the elliptical polar distance from each galaxy's centre that corresponds to the posterior median inflection point radius ($R_c$) of our burst age radial model in Figs. \ref{fig:results_7965}, \ref{fig:results_12067} and \ref{fig:results_12514}.
+Regions inside the ellipses are dominated by an episode of more recent starburst, while those outside the ellipses are dominated by an earlier rise in star formation.
 This is consistent with the single-fibre results from \cite{french2018}, which found that a significant fraction of local PSBs were better fit with a SFH having two starbursts.
 The starburst patterns observed could arise from one continuous process or two events affecting the outskirts and the centre at different times.
 The common burst age gap between the three galaxies suggests that the starburst and subsequent quenching in all three galaxies could be driven by a similar mechanism.

 Comparing the gray bands to the orange dots in the burst age, burst mass fraction and half time decay panels in the top sections of Figs. \ref{fig:results_7965}, \ref{fig:results_12067} and \ref{fig:results_12514}, it is clear that the estimates from the global fit follow the properties of the central regions but differ from the outer regions.
 Thus, the outer, older starbursts are completely undetected by the global fit, which measures a SFH that closely resembles that of the central regions.
 This central bias is due to the higher central stellar mass surface density and the younger starburst outshining the older peripheral burst (see also Fig. \ref{fig:justify_tburst_gradient}).
 This result highlights that when fitting the spatially-integrated SED of a galaxy, not just spatial patterns, but also temporal patterns in the galaxy's properties could be completely missed (see also \citealt{mosleh2025}).